pellcorp/kalico/docs/Load_Cell.md

 | Dwell Force Drop               | The drop in force during the dwell over the compression force.                                                                                                                    | While some drop is not unusual, large drops are associated with plastic oozing out from between the nozzle and the bed. |
 | Normalized Decompression Angle | How closely the slope of the decompression line matches the ideal decompression slope.
 Normalized as `(actual - expected) / expected`                                            | Ooze can pull on the nozzle, changing the slope.
 This ruins the accuracy of the measurement.                            |

 These factors are all combined to give the final quality score.
 The only component that has to be measured on the printer is the **Normalized Decompression Angle**.
+This can be automatically set with [Decompression Angle Calibration](#decompression-angle-calibration).
+Until this is angle is set the tap quality classifier is off.

 Each component has a maximum cutoff value.
 If the component is above the cutoff, the tap quality score drops to 0%.
 Each value is a percentage of the compression force: